Focal Inverse Distance Transform Maps for Crowd Localization: Abstract

 \section{Abstract}

-In this paper, we propose a novel map for dense crowd localization and crowd counting.
-Most crowd counting methods utilize convolution neural networks (CNN) to regress a density map, achieving significant progress recently.
-However, these regression-based methods are often unable to provide a precise location for each person, attributed to two crucial reasons: 1) the density map consists of a series of blurry Gaussian blobs, 2) severe overlaps exist in the dense region of the density map.
-To tackle this issue, we propose a novel Focal Inverse Distance Transform (FIDT) map for crowd localization and counting.
-Compared with the density maps, the FIDT maps accurately describe the people’s location, without overlap between nearby heads in dense regions.
-We simultaneously implement crowd localization and counting by regressing the FIDT map.
-Extensive experiments demonstrate that the proposed method outperforms state-of-the-art localization-based methods in crowd localization tasks, achieving very competitive performance compared with the regression-based methods in counting tasks.
-In addition, the proposed method presents strong robustness for the negative samples and extremely dense scenes, which further verifies the effectiveness of the FIDT map.
-The code and models are available at \url{https://github.com/dk-liang/FIDTM}.
+In this paper, we focus on the crowd localization task, a crucial topic of crowd analysis.
+Most regression-based methods utilize convolution neural networks (CNN) to regress a density map, which can not accurately locate the instance in the extremely dense scene, attributed to two crucial reasons: 1) the density map consists of a series of blurry Gaussian blobs, 2) severe overlaps exist in the dense region of the density map.
+To tackle this issue, we propose a novel Focal Inverse Distance Transform (FIDT) map for the crowd localization task.
+Compared with the density maps, the FIDT maps accurately describe the persons' locations without overlapping in dense regions.
+Based on the FIDT maps, a Local-Maxima-Detection-Strategy (LMDS) is derived to effectively extract the center point for each individual.
+Furthermore, we introduce an Independent SSIM (I-SSIM) loss to make the model tend to learn the local structural information, better recognizing local maxima.
+Extensive experiments demonstrate that the proposed method reports state-of-the-art localization performance on six crowd datasets and one vehicle dataset.
+Additionally, we find that the proposed method shows superior robustness on the negative and extremely dense scenes, which further verifies the effectiveness of the FIDT maps.
+The code and model will be available at \url{https://github.com/dk-liang/FIDTM}.